 - Slice pears in half.
-Using a spoon, remove the seeds and scoop a divot out the center of each pear half, making it large enough to hold at least a tablespoon of filling.
+Using a spoon, remove the seeds and scoop a divot out of the center of each pear half, making it large enough to hold at least 1 tablespoon of filling.

 - Sprinkle the entire thing with a light dusting of cinnamon.